 Faith groups are involved in at least 50% of schools worldwide and up to

 70% in some countries.
-That's why we work with all faiths to provide cleaner water, better sanitation and improved hygiene – transforming children's lives and creating widespread community impact. |
+That's why we worked with faiths to provide

 |